|

 Not the original straight racing megaphones, they were mufflers with

 a megaphone shape.
+They were also called cocktail shakers.
 These were very popular on Australian

 choppers.
 The ones on this early model Triumph are offset (ie